MattM123/JDA-Bot/README.md

 	* Does not return pending applications

 * Postgres database
-	* Based on reactions in the proper channel, will alter database values
+	* Based on reactions in the proper submissions channel, will alter database values
 	* Retrieves database records every 60 seconds and places them in auto-paginagting embed message
 	* Backlog channel provides uptime even when a database connection cannot be established
-		* Posts user discord ID in backlog channel if connection cannot be established
+		* On message react, if database connection cannot be established, the user ID of the message will be sent in the backlog channel
 		* Once connection is regained, `=merge` will iterate through each backlog message.
 For each user ID held in the database, it will increment the corresponding count value and delete the backlog message once complete.

 # Commands